Today's Bible Reading: Mark 13

 Reflecting and Thinking

-Do you think this teaching of Jesus was an encouragement to the disciples?
+Thinking of today's textual selection, do you think this teaching of Jesus was an encouragement to the disciples?
 How would you respond to the idea that he may have raised more questions than he answered?
 How should Christians today respond to this teaching of Jesus?
 What does it mean for us to be constantly alert and on guard?

 Dear God, we marvel at the deep things which only you possess and know.
 We want to understand when we do not, but we know also that your wisdom may explain the reason for the ambiguity.
 This day, help us cultivate an attitude of watchfulness, in the name of Jesus, Amen.